Large outdoor projector screen showing a football game in a backyard at night

 The TH685P is designed for the homeowner who wants to mount or permanently position a projector for backyard sports nights.
 Its Game Mode reduces input lag to 8.3ms, which is the best motion handling in this price range.

-Pair it with a Fire TV Stick 4K Max for a clean outdoor streaming setup.
+Pair it with a Fire TV Stick 4K Max (/best-streaming-device-2026) for a clean outdoor streaming setup.
 At $699 for the projector plus ~$59 for the streaming stick, it's a sub-$800 sports package with excellent picture quality.

 Best setup: Ceiling-mount or tripod installation at 10–12 feet.
 100–120-inch projector screen or a flat white garage wall.
 Fire TV Stick 4K Max in the HDMI port.